- Live Rates

 The following tips will help you learn exactly what a jumbo loan is and if it’s the right type of mortgage loan for you.

 In Washington State, jumbo loans are determined by the size of the loan.
 Any loan amount greater than the conforming loan limit as authorized by Congress and signed into law by the White House is considered a jumbo loan.
-The official 2016 standard conforming first mortgage loan size limits by property type are: (Updated for 2017)
+The official 2021 standard conforming first mortgage loan size limits by property type doe most counties in WA state are: (Updated for 2021)

-The exception to these limits in Washington State are the High Balance Conforming or Conforming Jumbo limits in King, Pierce and Snohomish counties that allow loan amounts up to $592,250 for 1 unit properties and San Juan County which goes up to $483,000.
+The exception to these limits in Washington State are the High Balance Conforming or Conforming Jumbo limits in King, Pierce and Snohomish counties that allow loan amounts up to $776,250 for 1 unit properties.

 Since the loan amount on jumbo loans is above the conforming loan limit, these are loans that are not guaranteed by government secured agencies like Fannie Mae and Freddie Mac.
 In light of this, jumbo loans are riskier to lenders and with that risk, comes a stricter set of underwriting criteria.